Brake Disc MOT Advisory vs Failure UK

 Can a worn brake pad cause an MOT failure even if the disc is fine?

 Yes.
-Pads are inspected separately from discs at MOT.
-A pad worn to the wear-indicator line (typically 3mm or less of friction material remaining) is a major defect and fails the MOT.
-A pad worn to bare metal causing scoring on the disc is a major or dangerous defect.
-The pad failure is one of the more common brake-related MOT fails because pads are easier to see through the wheel spoke than disc thickness.
+Pads are assessed separately from discs.
+Under the DVSA manual a brake pad worn below 1.5mm is a Dangerous defect, and a pad worn down to its wear indicator is a Major defect; either fails the MOT.
+(Many garages recommend replacing at around 3mm, but that is a maintenance guideline, not the MOT limit.)
+A pad worn to bare metal that has scored the disc is a Major or Dangerous defect.
+Pad wear is one of the more common brake-related fails because it is easier to see through the wheel than disc condition.

 Will the MOT tester always remove the wheel to inspect the brake disc?